megaport/terraform-provider-megaport/docs/data-sources/ports.md

 page_title: "megaport_ports Data Source - terraform-provider-megaport"
 subcategory: ""
 description: |-
-  Looks up ports in the Megaport API.
+  Looks up active ports in the Megaport API.
 Optionally filter by product_uid to retrieve a specific port.
 ---

 # megaport_ports (Data Source)

-Looks up ports in the Megaport API.
+Looks up active ports in the Megaport API.
 Optionally filter by product_uid to retrieve a specific port.